Cape Cod All Natural Repellent Donated to Boston Outdoor Summer Fests & Concerts! #naturalrepellent

-Cape Cod Naturals Repellent flashback --- proud to donate bug & mosquito repellent to Boston area SummerFest & the NARA Park Acton 20th Anniversary Outdoor Concert Series --- here at the Yellow Brick Road's Tribute to Elton John!
-Local to NARA Park Acton in the Boston west burbs?
+Cape Cod Naturals Repellent flashback --- proud to donate bug & mosquito repellent to Boston area SummerFest & the NARA Park Acton 22th Anniversary Outdoor Concert Series!
+Local to NARA Park Acton in the Boston west burbs buy tix & support local!

 Our friend Maura & her team at the Town of Acton Recreation shares the donated Cape Cod Naturals insect repellent spray when it gets buggy just after intermission!